grahamtholt/wordle_solver/README.md

 Finding the hidden word in 5 or 6 tries was typical of my Absurdle experience.

 ### Speed
+Precomputation of data takes about a minute (73 seconds) but only needs to be completed the first run of the application.

 The precomputed data take a few seconds to load, but finding optimal guesses takes less than a second for these small word-lengths.

 ## Usage